Quantum information processing with nuclear spins mediated by a weak-mechanically controlled electron spin: Quantum information processing

 This process can be generalized to perform QST between any pair of multiple nuclear spins.

 Now, we investigate the effect of systematic errors, which are caused by fixed fluctuations on the system parameters.
-For example, the fluctuation of driving-field Rabi frequency $\Omega$ can be assumed as a fixed value $\delta\Omega=\Omega^{'}-\Omega$ with $\Omega^{'}$ being the real value in experiment. $H_{\text{DD}}$ in Eq.~(\ref{Haminltonian 13}) describes dipole-dipole interaction between the NV center spin and nuclear spins.
+For example, the fluctuation of driving-field Rabi frequency $\Omega$ can be assumed as a fixed value $\delta\Omega=\Omega^{'}-\Omega$ with $\Omega^{'}$ being the real value in experiment. $H_\mathrm{DD}$ in Eq.~(\ref{Haminltonian 3}) describes dipole-dipole interaction between the NV center spin and nuclear spins.
 A small uncertainty or variation in the separation $r$ leads to a corresponding change in $g$.
 A small fluctuation of the interaction time $t$ also affects QST.
 Thus, we consider three factors during the process of QST.
-Figure~\ref{Fig6} shows that small fluctuations of $g$, $\Omega$ and $t$ have little impact on the fidelity of QST, on condition that $\Omega \ll g$.
-Even a large fluctuation ($\delta g/g=0.1$, $\delta t/t=0.1$), the fidelity remains high $(\geq0.98)$.
+Figure~\ref{Fig5} shows that small fluctuations of $g$, $\Omega$ and $t$ have little impact on the fidelity of QST, on condition that $\Omega \ll g$.
+Even a large fluctuation ($\delta g/g=0.1$, $\delta t/t=0.1$), the fidelity remains high $(\geq 0.98)$.
 The results of numerical simulation in fact demonstrate that QST between a nuclear-spin pair is robust against variations and uncertainty in the distance between the NV center and nuclear spins.

 Considering the hybrid quantum devices based on NV centers in diamond, the dominant decoherence mechanism is photon emission via exciton decays of the NV center.
-In our scheme, according to quantum Zeno dynamics, weakly driving field keeps the NV center staying in its ground state.
-It is helpful to improve the fidelity of entangling gates, as the same effect of reinitializing the NV center to $|0\rangle$~\cite{PhysRevB.95.224105}.
-If system is initially in the state $\ket{0}$, the survival probability reads
+If system is initially in the state $|f\rangle_\mathrm{NV}= |m_s=+1\rangle$, the survival probability reads

-As shown in Fig.~\ref{Fig7}, in regime $g\gg\Omega$, the survival probability in ground state $\ket{0}$ is about $1$.
+As shown in Fig.~\ref{Fig6}, in regime $g\gg\Omega$, the survival probability in ground state $|f\rangle$ is about $1$.
+In our scheme, $\Delta E\gg\Omega$, weakly driving field keeps the NV center staying in the state $|m_s=+1\rangle_\mathrm{NV}$, which is belong to the zero engergy subspace.
 The probability in excited state is so small that the photon emission is suppressed.